 Approximately $250 billion of dentistry is performed annually in the US.
 Five percent, $12.5 billion, is abuse and fraud (Schroeder, 2017).

-A culture shift that targets the quadruple aims — better care, better health, cost-efficiency, and engaged workforce — is necessary to implement an evidence-based care model within the dental school.
+A culture shift that targets the quadruple aims — better care, better health, cost-efficiency, and an engaged workforce — is necessary to implement an evidence-based care model within the dental school.
 These are all the things that resonate in dentistry if we do an excellent job as leaders.
 When clinics adopt dental diagnostic codes, they can fulfill these aims.
 Better care is reinforced by the diagnosis-before-treatment model, which is facilitated by evidence-based care.
 Dental diagnostic codes also deter students from inputting placeholder diagnoses that sometimes are never re-visited.
 Better health is supported by an increase in accurate diagnoses, as the predictive analytics feature of dental diagnostic codes helps students pinpoint problems more precisely.

 Dental Diagnostics Support Best-Practice Clinical Care